2015-16 Community Fellowship Application

 - Seminars – Fellows also participate in on-going personal and professional development seminars throughout the fellowship period

 Community Fellows earn a total of $12,750 throughout their 15-month commitment.
-This comprises of:
+This is comprised of:

 - $3,500 for the first summer